-- (a) The external assessment shall be of three hours duration for each theory paper and the duration of field work will be at least two hours per week for practicum.
-The practicum examination shall be taken by the panel of at least one external and one internal examiner at the end of each semester. - (b) The syllabus for each theory paper is divided into five independent units and the Pattern of question paper for each theory question paper will be divided into three sections as mentioned below: - Section-A shall have 01 compulsory question comprising 10 questions (maximum 20 words answer) taking two questions from each unit.
-Each question shall be of one mark and total marks of this section will be 10.
-This section will be compulsory in the paper. - Section-B will carry 25 marks with equally divided in to five long answer type questions (answer about in 250 words) and examiners are advised to set two questions from each unit and students are instructed to attempt five questions by selecting one question from each unit. - Section-C will contain five long answer type questions.
-One compulsory question of 15 marks and four questions of 10 marks each.
-Students are instructed to attempt total three questions with one compulsory question (answer about in 500 words) of and any two more questions (answer about in 400 words) out of remaining four questions.
-Paper setter shall be instructed to design question paper covering from all five units.
+(a) The external assessment shall be of three hours duration for each theory paper and the duration of field work will be at least two hours per week for practicum.
+The practicum examination shall be taken by the panel of at least one external and one internal examiner at the end of each semester.

+- (b) The syllabus for each theory paper is divided into five independent units and the Pattern of question paper for each theory question paper will be divided into two sections as mentioned below: - Section-A shall have 01 compulsory question comprising 10 questions (maximum 20 words answer) taking two questions from each unit.
+Each question shall be of two marks and total marks of this section will be 20.
+This section will be compulsory in the paper. - Section-B will carry 50 marks with equally divided in to five long answer type questions (answer about in 400 words) and examiners are advised to set two questions from each unit and students are instructed to attempt five questions by selecting one question from each unit.